Join our team!

 Essential Duties and Responsibilities:

-Serve as a resource to young people in our program by sharing your knowledge and connections.
+Serve as a resource to the young people in our program by sharing your knowledge and connections

 Minimum Qualifications

-Experience working with youth and families from varied socioeconomic, racial, and ethnic backgrounds preferred.
+Experience working with youth and families from diverse socioeconomic, racial, and ethnic backgrounds preferred

 Work Environment